FelixKlakow/Jupiter.Core/README.md

 ## Features
 - Properties
-  - can be read-only.
+  - Can be read-only
-  - can be attached.
+  - Can be attached to IDependencyObject.
-  - can have a DependencyExtension attached for value manipulation.
+  - Can have a DependencyExtension attached for value manipulation.
+  - Can have the following events/handlers
+    - Coerce-value: Coerces the value
+    - Validation: Validates the value against custom rules
+    - Property-changing
+    - Property-changed
 - Properties only consume memory when the property...
   - is coerced and the value is not matching the default one.
   - has a DependencyExtension assigned.
   - has a non-default value assigned.
-  - has a change handler registered.
+  - has a specific change handler registered.
 - IDependencyObject allows implementation when you cannot modify the base object.

 ## Upcomming features: